coolhome/oidc-client-js/Home.md

  * response_type (string, default: `'id_token'`): The type of response desired from the OIDC/OAuth2 provider.
  * scope (string, default: `'openid'`): The scope being requested from the OIDC/OAuth2 provider.

+* Provider settings if CORS not supported
+ The authority URL is used to make HTTP requests to discover more information about the server.
+If the server does not allow CORS on the metadata endpoint, then these additional settings can be provided (which can be found on the metadata endpoint of the provider):
+ * issuer
+ * authorization_endpoint
+ * userinfo_endpoint
+ * end_session_endpoint
+ * jwks_uri
+ * signingKeys (which is the `keys` property of the `jwks_uri` endpoint)

 * Optional Authorization Request Settings
  * prompt
  * display